remisansfamine/rasterizer/README.md

 ![Blending](/annexes/blending.gif)

-Depth test and blending using a transparent texture.
+Depth test and blending using a transparent texture (this scene uses Gouraud shading with a red light, a blue and another green and a gray ambient visible on the window).

 ![Face culling](/annexes/face_cull.gif)